mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

             # Immediatly proceed to the next check if the previous response
             # included the moreToCome flag or the server has just transitioned
-            # to Unknown from a network or command error.
+            # to Unknown from a network error.
-            if connection.moreToCome or (description.error and previousDescription.type != Unknown):
+            if connection.moreToCome or (isNetworkError(description.error) and previousDescription.type != Unknown):
                 continue

             wait()